the maps he sent to us don't mention lost coastlines

 On waves wild and wide

 Well, we have lost our way, nobody's gonna say it outright

 On the planet Cybertron, the four-million year civil war between the Autobots and Decepticons has just come to an end.
 The democracy-promoting Autobots were victorious and have set to work rebuilding the society that was lost through the war.
 This victory came at a cost; the Matrix, an ancient life-giving artifact, was depowered in the final battle, rendered an empty shell.
 However, inspection of the shell revealed that the Matrix contained a mysterious star map.
 Enter Rodimus, a young upstart Autobot commander who, in defiance of High Command, decides to leave Cybertron on a quest.
-Rodimus and his second-in-command Drift believe the Matrix Map will lead to the Knights of Cybertron, an ancient order of warriors that legend claims gave civilization to the galaxy.
+Rodimus and his third-in-command Drift believe the Matrix Map will lead to the Knights of Cybertron, an ancient order of warriors that legend claims gave civilization to the galaxy.

 For this quest Rodimus seeks a mighty band of soldiers, philosophers, scientists, and heroes.
 Instead a ragtag collection of expendables, no-hopers and other misfits join out of desperation, by complete accident, for the sheer fun of it, or in the hope of actually doing something meaningful with their lives.
 They leave on the starship Lost Light to follow the map and bring a new golden age to the galaxy.
 Along the way, they encounter numerous mysteries, horrors, and strange occurrences, all the while unaware that they may be heading towards horrible forces from before recorded history...